 Variables are used for decision making and statistical reporting.
 The value of a variable may be monitored over time and displayed at the end of the simulation as a time series plot or histogram.
 Variables may hold integer or real values.
 Local variables may also be used for quick convenience when defining logic.

 3.3 Arrays

-An array is a matrix of variables representing multiple values.
-An array may be one dimensional or multidimensional.
+An array is a matrix of variables representing multiple values and may be one-/multi-dimensional.

 3.4 Macros